dietrichmax/personal-site/content/posts/en/web-development/gatsby-google-ad-manager-adsense/gatsby-google-ad-manager-adsense.en.md

   {consentGiven ? <A1/> : null }
 ```

-If you have enabled in your Ad Manager settings to fill up your ad slots with Adsense ads you can also display this way `normal` adsense ads.
+If you have enabled in your Ad Manager settings to fill up your ad slots with Adsense ads you can also display this way "normal" Adsense ads.